• Skip to main content

 A vertical photo of a bunch of piping bags filled with different colored royal icings to make Homemade Candy buttons.

-How long will these candy buttons take to dry?
+How long do candy buttons take to dry

 I like to give them a full 24 hours, so plan accordingly so you'll have room to keep them out and in a single layer before moving.